 27. All programme fees must be paid in full at time of booking.
 The Council may cancel a booking if payment is not received on, or before, the due date.

 What happens if something gets damaged?

-28. Toys should be left at home unless a request has been made for particular items to be brought along.
+28. Toys and mobile phones should be left at home unless a request has been made for particular items to be brought along.

 29. The Council staff will not be liable and will not accept liability for any loss or damage arising (by way of accident, injury, theft or otherwise) suffered by any person resulting from visiting the facility, or otherwise participating in any programme or activity at the facility, but every care will be taken.
-Please ensure all electronic devices and valuables to stay in childs bag.
+Please ensure all electronic devices and valuables stay in your child's bag.

 30. Copies of policies & procedures will be available at all venues for parents to view.

-31. Wellington City Council (the Council) and the Facility Team Leader reserve the right to vary these terms and conditions or to impose further conditions at any time.
+31. Wellington City Council (the Council) and the facility manager reserve the right to vary these terms and conditions or to impose further conditions at any time.